garagehive/garagehive.github.io/docs/garagehive-gsf-integration.md

 ### Linking GSF to Garage Hive system
-As a GSF customer, you will need to contact GSF and get the **Customer ID** before you can begin the process of linking the Garage Hive system to GSF.
+As a GSF customer, you will need to contact your GSF local branch and get the **Customer ID** before you can begin the process of linking the Garage Hive system to GSF.
 If you have multiple locations, you should get a **Customer ID** for each location.
 After getting the **Customer ID**:
 1. In the top-right corner, choose the ![](media/search_icon.png) icon, enter **GSF Integrations**, and choose the related link.
 2. Select **New** to add the location to which you want to link with GSF, then choose the **Location Code** and enter the **Customer ID** that you got.

    ![](media/garagehive-gsf-integration1.gif)

 3. Under the **Additional** FastTab, enter the **Placeholder Item No.** for the items you order from GSF.
-4. choose the **Vendor No.** to which you want to link the items, when making a **Special Order**, then select the **Vendor Reference Format** as the **Purchase Order Number** or **VRM/KEYNO/SA** to assist GSF in referencing your order when the items are delivered.
+4. Choose the **Vendor No.** to which you want to link the items, when making a **Special Order**, then select the **Vendor Reference Format** as the **Purchase Order Number** or **VRM/KEYNO/SA** to assist GSF in referencing your order when the items are delivered.
 5. Slide the **Enable** slider to the right to enable the integration, and then exit the page.

    ![](media/garagehive-gsf-integration2.gif)